Mararsh/MyBox/en/README.md

 ## Download and Execution
 Packages of each version have been uploaded at [Releases](https://github.com/Mararsh/MyBox/releases?) directory now.
 You can find them by clicking `releases` tab in main page of this project.
-If download is hard in github, try from cloud storage: https://pan.baidu.com/s/1fWMRzym_jh075OCX0D8y8A#list/path=%2F
+If download is hard in github, try cloud storage: https://pan.baidu.com/s/1fWMRzym_jh075OCX0D8y8A#list/path=%2F

 ### Self-contain packages
 Self-contain packages include all files and need not java env and installation.